For parents and carers

-Personal, Social, Health and Economic education includes Sex and Relationships Education and teaching about drugs, alcohol and tobacco.
+Personal, Social, Health and Economic education includes Relationships and Sex Education and teaching about drugs, alcohol and tobacco.
 We have found that Speakeasy is a great way for parents to become comfortable with talking to their children about growing up.
 Has there been a Speakeasy course at your child's school?
 If not, why not get involved in starting one?
 Read about Speakeasy at Pencoys School.
-We've also got lots of resources to help you talk to your child about growing up on our SRE minisite: Sex and Relationships Education: resources for parents and carers.
+We've also got lots of resources to help you talk to your child about growing up on our RSE minisite: Relationships and Sex Education: resources for parents and carers.

 The NHS in East Sussex produced this useful leaflet Talking to your children about alcohol.

 There is a parents' section with lots of information and advice on the School Food Trust's website.
 The School Food Trust also produced the Little Book of Goodness which is designed for parents of reception-age children starting school for the first time; it touches on the nutrition standards for school food which help to ensure that all children enjoy healthy, tasty meals at school.
 We developed a leaflet to help parents with their children's lunchboxes, Ideas for a healthier lunchbox.
 In another leaflet for parents, Standards for food other than lunch the School Food Trust gives a checklist showing what parents can do to help encourage children to eat healthy snacks.